frequency-chain/frequency/designdocs/capacity_staking_rewards.md

 [//]: # (Another: the solution is well known and widely used, but it's not a perfect fit and requires complicated changes in one area.)

 ## Alternatives and Rationale:
-If Frequency were to wait until a withdrawal to calculate rewards, it would make accounting extremely complicated; since account holders may adjust their stake up or down, the chain would have to keep a ledger of amounts for every staking reward period, and if the reward rates change, that makes it even more complicated.
-Rewards may not be applied off-chain, since token balances and staking rewards are part of consensus, and must be validatable.

 ### 1. Providers simply purchase capacity without staking (locking token balance)
 ### 2. Accounts stake only for token and/or to be collators